Bakuto: In popular culture

-Fictional examples can be seen in the Zatoichi and iron fist film series, about a blind masseur who would often participate in bakuto-run gambling.
+Fictional examples can be seen in the Zatoichi film series, about a blind masseur who would often participate in bakuto-run gambling.

 From 1964 to 1971, Toei Studios produced the ten-part Gambler (Bakuto) series of films starring Kōji Tsuruta (except for the film Gambler Clan, which starred Ken Takakura in his place).

-The 1968 movie series Red Peony Gambler (Hibotan Bakuto), starring Sumiko Fuji, also references bakuto culture.
+The 1968 movie series Red Peony Gambler (Hibotan Bakuto), starring Junko Fuji, also references bakuto culture.